-Why not arrange to visit a golf club or festival with your Unit?
+Why not arrange to visit a golf club or festival with your unit?
 A golf festival is usually a particular day or succession of days where people come together to enjoy the game, the social buzz and the summer sunshine.

-You can contact your local Golf Club or PGA Professional who may be willing to help advise on any aspect or even provide resources to help you in organising your own festival.
+You can contact your local golf club or PGA professional who may be willing to help advise on any aspect or even provide resources to help you in organising your festival.

-During the making of this badge, two large-scale pilot events were held.
-The template plan, certificate for completion and risk assessment for these can be found at https://www.hertfordshiregolf.org/ under the heading 'Juniors' along with details of the clubs who are already supporting this challenge badge and the development of girls' golf.
+During the making of this badge, 2 large-scale pilot events were held.
+The template plan, certificate for completion and risk assessment for these can be found at hertfordshiregolf.org under the heading 'Juniors' along with details of the clubs who are already supporting this challenge badge and the development of girls' golf.

-For further help and support please contact cdo@hertfordshiregolf.org and we will be able to help find a suitable club for you to work with.
+For further help and support, please contact cdo@hertfordshiregolf.org, and we will be able to help you find a suitable club for you to work with.

-Small Scale:
+Small scale:

-One unit has a festival evening which can be held at the unit meeting place or a local golf club.
-Utilising the ideas in this challenge pack, why not play team-based games?
+One unit has a festival evening, which can be held at the unit meeting place or a local golf club.
+Utilising the ideas in this challenge pack, why not play team based games?

-Example: Solheim Cup teams.
+Example.
+Solheim Cup teams.
 Why not play in the format they do use dice?